What are Usability Assessments and Qualitative Assessments?

 Analyze findings and compose report

 After conducting an assessment, RIT summarizes their findings for key stakeholders.
-We also translate findings into action items for developers, ensuring that improvements to the system are made as soon as possible.
+We also translate findings into action items and specifications documents for development teams, ensuring that insights from the user-centered design processes are carried through deployment.